-- (34) The qualification of a measure as aid within the meaning of this provision requires the following cumulative conditions to be met: (i) the measure must be granted by the state or through State resources; (ii) it must confer an advantage on an undertaking; (iii) favour certain undertakings (selectivity); and (iv) threaten to distort competition and affect trade. - (35) The compensation envisaged by the measure will be paid from the state budget and is therefore provided through state resources within the meaning of Article 61(1) of the EEA Agreement.
-As the decision for compensation is taken by Arts Council Norway, the measure is imputable to the State. - (36) Since the compensation will relieve the beneficiaries from costs they would otherwise have had to bear as a result of their business and will not be granted to all operators in a comparable legal and factual situation, but only to those organising cultural events, the measure is selective and confers an advantage, which may distort or threaten to distort competition.
-The advantage corresponds to the amount of compensation paid under the measure. - (37) As organising events is a sector open to competition between undertakings that compete in intra-EEA trade, there is a risk that the aid could distort or threaten to distort competition and affect such trade. - (38) The measure therefore constitutes state aid within the meaning of Article 61(1) of the EEA Agreement.
+- undertaking; (iii) favour certain undertakings (selectivity); and (iv) threaten to distort competition and affect trade. - (36) The compensation envisaged by the measure will be paid from the state budget and is therefore provided through state resources within the meaning of Article 61(1) of the EEA Agreement.
+As the decision for compensation is taken by the NGFA, the measure is imputable to the State. - (37) Since the compensation will relieve the beneficiaries from costs they would otherwise have had to bear as a result of their business and will not be granted to all operators in a comparable legal and factual situation but only to those organising sports or volunteer events, the measure is selective and confers an advantage, which may distort or threaten to distort competition.
+The advantage corresponds to the amount of compensation paid under the measure. - (38) As organising sports or volunteer events is a sector open to competition between undertakings that that compete in intra-EEA trade, there is a risk that the aid could distort or threaten to distort competition and affect such trade. - (39) The measure therefore constitutes state aid within the meaning of Article 61(1) of the EEA Agreement.